Behaviour and Rewards

 We expect high standards of behaviour from all students.
 The Stanborough Code sets out the principles on which behaviour and discipline are based.
 The Behaviour and Rewards Ladder shows how rewards and consequences are applied.

 We have high expectations for behaviour and believe that all students should learn in a calm and focused environment.
-Students who do not meet these expectations may be given a detention on a subsequent day (Level 2 or 3).
+Students who do not meet these expectations may be given a detention on a subsequent day (Level 2).
 There will be 24 hours written notice of this via email.
-In more serious cases, where a SLT detention (Level 4) is imposed, parents are informed by email.
+In more serious cases, where a Headteacher’s detention (Level 3) is imposed, parents are informed by email.
 Parents may also receive a phone call from a Year Leader or senior member of staff for more serious behaviour.
-Students who are repeatedly late for school will also be issued with a lunchtime detention on the day they are late (level 2).
+Students who are late for school will also be issued with a lunchtime detention on the day they are late (level 2).
 Students who are late to lesson also receive a Level 2.
 If students receive three Level 2s they will be issued with a detention.
 This escalates if students continue to be late to school and late to lessons.

 In the most serious cases, students may be excluded from school.
 Agreed procedures will be followed.

 Poor work or behaviour may lead to a student being placed on report.
 This would mean carrying a report card for the day and each lesson is reported on.
-The report card is seen by the Year Leader or other senior members of staff at the end of the day and parents are asked to sign the report.
-Students may also be placed on an electronic report.
+The report card is seen by the tutor, Year Leader or other senior members of staff at the end of the day and parents are asked to sign the report.